LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ## 3. File Structure

-The software is organized in the following structure:
+The LDAR-Sim software is organized using the following structure:

 - Root
   - inputs
   - install
   - outputs
   - src
   - simulations

-- LDAR-Sim_inputs.md
+- CHANGELOG.md
 - LICENSE.txt
 - README.md
+- USER_MANUAL.md

-The **Root** folder includes all code, inputs, and outputs necessary to running LDAR-Sim.
+The **Root** folder includes all code, inputs, and outputs necessary to run LDAR-Sim.
 From a software perspective, the root folder is the parent to the src folder (folder containing LDAR_sim_main).
 This folder will be always be the root folder when making relative references in LDAR-Sim.
 For example, if input\_directory is specified as _./inputs_ from anywhere in the code, the targeted folder will be _{absolute_path_to} / Root / inputs_.

-The **inputs** folder contains input files required to run LDAR-SIM.
-These include Airport files, empirical leak and vent data, facility lists, subtype distributions, and legacy program input parameter files (<V2.0).
+The **inputs** folder contains input files required to run LDAR-Sim.
+These include airport files, empirical leak and vent data, facility lists, facility type defaults, and other inputs.

-The **outputs** folder stores all output data files produced by LDAR-SIM.
+The **outputs** folder stores all output data files produced by LDAR-Sim.
 The folder is cleaned, and added if required each time ldar_sim_main is run.

 The **src** folder stores the python source code.
-The main code of LDAR_SIM, LDAR_sim_main.py is stored in the base folder of src.
+The main code of LDAR-Sim, LDAR_sim_main.py is stored in the base folder of src.

 The **simulations** stores >V2 input parameter files. -- This is currently in development and may be changed before V2 release--.